wp-plugins/powerpress/readme.txt

 = Announcement =
 * We are about 90% done updating PowerPress for translation.
 If you would like to have PowerPress translated into other languages, please contact Angelo: cio [at] rawvoice.com.

+= 1.0.7 =
+* Released on 3/?/2010
+* Removed code to maintain currently selected tab due to conflict with mod_security.
+(Thanks Glark and matt1027 for your assistance with this issue!)

 = 1.0.6 =
 * Released on 3/6/2010
 * Fixed warning message from appearing in other Blogging System import screen.